All You Need To Know to Get Lucid Dreaming

 - Stage 3: Power, Purpose, and Primacy – In this stage, the individual may realize that they are in power of the dream characters and require that they obey the dreamer.
 The individual may also wonder what the purpose of the lucid dream and test situations to try to find out that purpose (Waggoner, 2008).

-- Stage 4: Re-reflection, Reaching Out, and Wonder – In this stage, the individual may realize that the dream characters have something to offer the dreamer and in result, they ask the characters questions into insight into reality and dreaming.
+- Stage 4: Re-reflection, Reaching Out, and Wonder – In this stage, the individual may realize that the dream characters have something to offer the dreamer and in the result, they ask the characters questions into insight into reality and dreaming.
 The individual may also ask questions that they seemly know the answers to in order to understand more of themselves as well as the dream world (Waggoner, 2008).

 - Stage 5: Experiencing Awareness- In this stage, the individual understands that something besides the “ego” is controlling the dream world.
 They go past the images of the dream and looks to seek to find the awareness behind the dream world (Waggoner, 2008).
+This is where Out of Body Experiences and Astral Projection come into play.

 Let’s Get Lucid